dehydratedpotato/ppidump/README.md

 # ppidump :desktop_computer:
 ## Deets
 A small mac command to find the Pixels Per Inch (ppi/Pixel Density) of every connected display.
 It calculates the data using physical resolution, so it shouldn't make any mistakes from retina-scaling.

 I threw it together in, like, an hour.
+It's written in Swift because why not.

 ## Building
 Just run `make`.
-That's it.
+Boom, your done.
 ## Usage
 The command defaults to printing all display info, but you can manually input data using
 ```